 - OMERS Private Equity Inc., in partnership with existing physician owners, acquisition of Forefront Dermatology

 Dan received his doctoral degree from Harvard Law School and has published a book on Dispute Resolution under Tax Treaties, in addition to other publications.
-Dan has recently authored the Bloomberg BNA Portfolio on dual consolidated losses (forthcoming in 2017).
+Dan has recently authored the Bloomberg Tax Management Portfolio on dual consolidated losses (forthcoming in 2017).
 In 2006, Dan received the prestigious Mitchell B. Carroll Prize from the International Fiscal Association for his dissertation on the resolution of international tax disputes.